 As version 2.0.0 is developed, and implementation of S-100 matures these gaps will be filled in this manual.
 Until version 2.0.0 of this standard is created all screenshots should therefore be seen as indicative.

+New tests which are introduced in this version to complement updates to component standards (e.g. S-101 or S-98) are shown using the following notation: